 |My Buddy||Apex 4924|

 |I Don't Stand a Ghost of a Chance with You||Apex 4924|

 Tommy Jones now branched out into LPs for the first time.
 Apex 4924 was titled Just Friends, and credited to Tommy Jones with the Apex All Stars.
 The album would be called smooth jazz today: mellow saxophone, smooth organ, lyrical guitar, and soft bass work.
 It was released in 1959, when Mad Records became a part of the combine that included Apex and Dempsey.
+Dempsey Nelson told Cash Box (August 1, 1959, p.
+24) that the LP was "released t'other day."
+Cash Box said it was titled "Blue Sax" but there isn't any other LP Nelson could have been referring to.
 We're including this session here because it was a Tommy Jones production.

 Tommy Jones recorded two further versions of "Laura."
 A session version with an organ combo was done for one of the Song for Mary sessions (Mad46), but not released; the final version, with a piano trio, was released on his valedictory CD (session Mad52).
 He would cut his third version of "Ghost of a Chance" in 1961 (session Mad21).

 Tommy Jones (ts); unidentified (tp except -4); unidentified (bars except -4); unidentified (org -1, p -2); unidentified (eg); unidentified (eb); unidentified (d, perc); ens voc -3.

 Universal Recording, Chicago, c.
 1959